okTurtles/shelterprotocol.net-old/src/content/docs/en/server-api.md

 description: "Server API for the Shelter Protocol"
 ---

-In a Shelter Protocol app, the server component is the simplest part of the system, containing the least amount of code.
+In a Shelter Protocol app, the server component is the simplest part of the system, containing the least amount of code, as most logic is stored on the client.
 However, some server API is needed to enable specific features:

 - Writing and reading contract chains
 - File attachments
 - Registering usernames
 - Features related to the [zero-knowledge password protocol](zkpp)
 - Subscribing to events via WebSocket
-- Features related to federation
-- As well as other features (to be documented in future versions of this documentation)
+- Secure key-value store

 This page describes those APIs.